mitschabaude/montgomery/README.md

 - An interesting realization was that we can use batch-affine, not just for the bucket accumulation as shown by Aztec, but also for the entire bucket reduction step.
 Thus, curve arithmetic in my MSM is **99.9% affine**!
 - Laying out points in memory in the right order before doing batched additions seems like the way to go

-Here are some performance timings, measured in node 16 on the CoreWeave server, by running each instance 10 times and taking the median and standard deviation:
+Here are some performance timings, measured in node 16 on the CoreWeave server that ZPrize participants were given.
+We ran each instance 10 times and took the median and standard deviation:

 | Size     | Reference (sec) | Ours (sec)      | Speed-up     |
 | -------- | --------------- | --------------- | ------------ |